 Back at the beginning of the story, when Jesus was calling his first disciples, he said, “Follow me.”
 At the end of the story, after the resurrection, as Jesus feeds his disciples a breakfast of fish and bread on a rocky beach, he says the same thing: “Follow me.”
 Throughout the gospel, the message is always the same – Jesus calls, and those who hear him follow.

-It’s more than they bargained for.
-It’s more than they were expecting.
+Now, this is more than the crowds badgering Jesus for his credentials had bargained for.
 And this plain answer raises an even bigger question.